bHodges97/timetable/README.md

 ```

 ## Usage
-Generate list event_id from list of modules:
+Generate event_id list from list of modules.
+The given modules matches the start of the module codes in the spreasheet.
+For example, 'CS' would match all module codes beginnng with cs.
 ```
 python3 getevents.py "spreadsheet path" module ... -o "output file"
 ```

-Generate timetable from list of events:
+Generate timetable from event_id list:
 ```
 python3 createtable.py "spreadsheet path" "event_id path" -o "output.html"
 ```